A guide to Chinatown London’s supermarkets

 What New Loon Moon don’t know about Far Eastern food isn’t worth knowing.
 This cavernous, three-storey emporium is a veritable temple too all manner of pan-Asian delights.
 It’s home to over 4,000 types of product from China, Japan, Thailand, Malaysia, Korea, Singapore and beyond.
 Regular picking trips across Asia mean they’re always on top of what their consumers want whether it’s the polarising durian fruit, weird and wonderful condiments like doubanjiang (a chili bean paste) or signature staples like instant noodles.

-If you’ve got a sweet tooth, make a beeline Oriental Delight.
+If you’ve got a sweet tooth, make a beeline for Lucky Foods.
 You won’t find fruit or veg here but this tightly-packed store has row upon row of colourful imported sweet treats from China and Asia.
 Think; chocolate filled Hello Panda biscuits, mocha rice balls and everyone’s favourite – Pocky biscuit sticks.
 If you venture downstairs it’s an instant noodle paradise, you’ll discover seemingly endless varieties and types along with other kitchen items and essentials.

 < Go Back To Discover